 Where do I begin?
-There is so much to see and do.
+There is so much to see and do in Liverpool.

-Have a look at our page and also here.
+Have a look at our page and also the following link:

 Not large enough even to warrant a mention in the Domesday book of 1086, Liverpool appears to have sprung to life when King John granted it a Royal Charter in 1207.
 John needed to establish a port in northwest England from which he could quickly dispatch men and supplies across the sea to reinforce his interests in Ireland.
 As well as port, a weekly market was also started which of course attracted folk from all over the area to Liverpool.